Australia national cricket team: Bradman era

 The Australian team put the result of this series behind them, winning their next tour of England in 1934.
 The team was led by Bill Woodfull on his final tour and was notably dominated by Ponsford and Bradman, who twice put on partnerships of over 380 runs, with Bradman once again scoring a triple century at Leeds.
 The bowling was dominated by the spin pair of Bill O'Reilly and Clarrie Grimmett, who took 53 wickets between them, with O'Reilly twice taking seven-wicket hauls.

-Sir Donald Bradman is widely considered the greatest batsman of all time.
+Sir Donald Bradman is widely considered the greatest player of all time.
 He dominated the sport from 1930 until his retirement in 1948, setting new records for the highest score in a Test innings (334 vs England at Headingley in 1930), the most runs (6996), the most centuries (29), the most double centuries and the highest Test and first-class batting averages.
 His record for the highest Test batting average – 99.94 – has never been beaten.
 It is almost 40 runs per innings above the next highest average.
 He would have finished with an average of over 100 runs per innings if he had not been dismissed for a duck in his last Test.
 He was knighted in 1949 for services to cricket.
 He is generally considered one of Australia's all-time greatest sporting heroes, if not the greatest.

 Test cricket was again interrupted by war, with the last Test series in 1938 made notable by Len Hutton scoring a world record 364 for England, and with Chuck Fleetwood-Smith conceding 298 runs in England's world record total of 7/903.
 Ross Gregory, a notable young batsman who played two Tests before the war, was killed in the war.